-- D. If a layoff is going to be made in a class from which an employee has left through a temporary promotion, the employee on temporary promotion shall be returned to his or her former class and shall be subject to layoff in accordance with this procedure. - E. OCEA may designate employees who are regular OCEA officers or grievance representatives to receive special seniority for purposes of layoff.
-The number of employees so designated shall not exceed two (2) percent of the employees in the Representation Unit.
-Employees so designated shall receive two hundred sixty (260) layoff points in addition to layoff points computed pursuant to Section 3., below.
+D. If a layoff is going to be made in a class from which an employee has left through a temporary promotion, the employee on temporary promotion shall be returned to his or her former class and shall be subject to layoff in accordance with this procedure.

 Section 3.
-Computation of Layoff Points
+Computation of Seniority/Layoff Points

-Seniority Points:
+Seniority/Layoff Points:

-The equivalent of each year of full-time continuous service with the County shall earn two hundred sixty (260) seniority points.
+The equivalent of each year of full-time continuous service with the County shall earn two hundred sixty (260) seniority/layoff points.

-The equivalent of each regularly scheduled full day of continuous service of a partial year shall earn one (1) seniority point.
+The equivalent of each regularly scheduled full day of continuous service of a partial year shall earn one (1) seniority/layoff point.

-Demerit Points:
+Demerit Points

-For a rating of "does not meet performance objectives" on the last "Performance Evaluation Report," for the class currently held by the employee, the employee shall earn two-hundred sixty (260) demerit points.
+For a rating of "does not meet performance objectives" on the last "Final Review of Performance" for the class currently held by the employee, the employee shall earn two hundred sixty (260) demerit points.
 Demerit points shall only be used in the currently held class of an employee.
 Demerit points shall not be applied to an employee seeking to enter a lower class through voluntary reduction in lieu of layoff.